constarg/terminal-tool-builder-lib/README.md

 ```

 #### Arguments
-`c_builder` The builder used and no longer needed.
+`c_builder` Is pointer to the builder used and no longer needed.
 #### return
 --